iProov/xamarin/README.md

 1. Add the "NuGet Packages" directory to your Visual Studio Nuget package sources.
 For further information, [see here](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?toc=%2Fnuget%2Ftoc.json&view=vsmac-2019#adding-package-sources).

 2. Add the **iProov.iOS** NuGet package to your Xamarin project.
 For further information, [see here](https://docs.microsoft.com/en-us/visualstudio/mac/nuget-walkthrough?toc=%2Fnuget%2Ftoc.json&view=vsmac-2019#find-and-install-a-package).

+3. Add a "Privacy - Camera Usage Description" entry to your Info.plist file with the reason why your app requires camera access (e.g. "To iProov you in order to verify your identity.")

-3. Import the package into your project with `using iProov.iOS;`.
+4. Import the package into your project with `using iProov.iOS;`.

-4. Once you have obtained a token (either via the .NET API Client or other means), you can launch the iProov iOS SDK as follows:
+5. Once you have obtained a token (either via the .NET API Client or other means), you can launch the iProov iOS SDK as follows:

 	```csharp
 	IProov.LaunchWithStreamingURL("https://eu.rp.secure.iproov.me/", token, new Options(),